What is my dog likely to eat at Desperate Dogs?

 We never mix the food in increasing ratios, as it would be too complex a mix of proteins, and would create way too much confusion in the digestive system.
 Would you put 25% turkey and duck food in a bowl with anchovy and herring based food as the remaining 75% and not expect problems?
 Thats an awful lot of confusion going on in the poor dogs stomach.
 Regular change works with more limited ingredients though.
 Our clients are living proof of it.

-Yes, we can accomodate those types of situations but we will need an explanation from your vet as to any medical issues that would affect your dogs stay.
+Yes, we can accommodate those types of situations, but we will need an explanation from your vet as to any medical issues that would affect your dogs stay.
 We would also ask you to consider speaking to our holistic pet practitioner to see if certain fresh foods can be introduced in to the diet to help with healing.

 Some facilities that can take large numbers of dogs offer discounts because they maybe can put two or three dogs in a pen at one time saving space and allowing up room for other guests.
 We pride ourselves that all our guests are cage free [apart from potty training puppies and dogs that prefer crates in thunder storms etc] and enjoying a true hotel experience here.
 More guests mean less care per dog, so we do what we do in a smaller way and give each dog more attention because of it.